joakim/kay/README.md

 `cell` `message with a (slot)`

 A _message_ is a sequence of Unicode words that may contain _slots_ (arguments).
-The message forms a _signature_ that the receiving cell's _receptors_ are matched against. _Slots_ are evaluated and attached to the _message_ before it is sent.
+The message forms a _signature_ that the receiving _cell_'s _receptors_ are matched against. _Slots_ are evaluated and attached to the _message_ before it is sent.
 Literals may be used verbatim, without parenthesis.

 An expression ends when a flow operator, binary operator, matching right parenthesis, end of line or comment is encountered.